ruikawahara/DevOps_with_Docker/part2/README.md

 ### Overview

-In this part, we will learn how to use docker-compose and relevant such as docker network.
+In this part, we will learn how to use docker-compose and relevant topics such as docker network.

 ---